psychotimmy/primes/README.md

 Primes2.pas: A Pascal implementation of Primes2.bas, suitable for the Free Pascal compiler (v3.0.4 was tested) found on many linux ports - e.g. Raspberry Pi Buster.

 Primes.mod: A Modula-2 implementation of Primes2.bas, created using FTL (HiSoft) Modula-2 1.30 under CP/M 2.2.

+Primes.c: A (K&R) C implementation of Primes2.bas, created using the Aztec C 1.06D compiler undex CP/M 2.2.